How to Propagate and Grow These Amazingly Handsome Shrubs

 Fine garden varieties, true to form or type, are grown in large numbers from cuttings taken in late July or August.
 Terminal shoots or twigs are used, about 4 inches long, each with two or three leaves.
 These are inserted in pots or beds of coarse sand to which a very small amount of peat may be added.
 They are handled in a greenhouse or, in mild climates, in the open.

-Outdoor Garden Culture.
-Ordinary well drained soil with a slightly acid reaction is suit able for Camellias but it can be improved by the addition of peat, compost or well-decayed manure when preparations are made for planting.
+Ordinary well-drained soil with a slightly acid reaction is suitable for Camellias but it can be improved by the addition of peat, compost or well-decayed manure when preparations are made for planting.
 Drainage should be good.
 Holes for planting should be larger than are actually needed for the spread of the root systems to allow for generous amounts of a good soil mixture being packed around them.

-Pruning.
 Camellias are shapely plants that require little pruning aside from the removal of dead twigs and stunted interior branches and the heading back of those that extend beyond the outline of the head.
-Specimens that have out-grown their allotted space in garden or green house may be cut back hard and syringed several times daily until new growth is formed.
+Specimens that have outgrown their allotted space in garden or greenhouse may be cut back hard and syringed several times daily until new growth is formed.
 The best time for pruning is after flowering, from April to June, depending upon variety and location.